-All effort will be made to ensure someone replying to your request is familiar with the issue, however if the problem involves advanced issues or software packages, you should refer to SIG Meetings, Dial Help and other resources below:-
+All effort will be made to ensure someone replying to your request is familiar with the issue, however if the problem involves advanced issues or software packages, you should refer to Dial Help, Q&A and other resources below.

 From the Menu Item “iHelp Q&A” you will find answers to may of the questions asked of iHelpers, on using the Melb PC Internet Service.
 In many cases your problem may have already been documented with a solution that will satisfy your needs without delay.

 Dial Help – Open Dial Helpswiss replica